USGS-CMG/stglib/doc/install.rst

 ::

-  mamba create -n stglib stglib
+  conda create -n stglib stglib
-  mamba activate stglib
+  conda activate stglib

 To update stglib

 ::

-   mamba activate stglib
+   conda activate stglib
-   mamba update stglib
+   conda update stglib

 Now you can start processing data!

 If you want to contribute to stglib development
 ===============================================

-Set up Mambaforge or Anaconda as above.
+Set up Miniforge as above.
 Obtain stglib by cloning the GitHub repo.
 Change to a directory where you'd like stglib to live and type:

 ``git clone https://code.usgs.gov/cmgp/stglib.git``